 You will need to submit this through a Budget Approval Form for the event/collection that you wish to hold.

 If you are holding a fundraising event you will need to submit a Budget Approval Form within the appropriate deadlines.
 Make sure the venue you are holding the event is booked.
-If you need further guidance on how to hold an event please check out our running events page.
+If you need further guidance on how to hold an event please check out our Organising Activities and Events page.

 If you are holding a fundraising collection (fundraising on the street or in a public space) you must obtain a licence from the local council prior to the event date.
 You can apply for this on the first day of the month before the collection is due to take place.
 In most cases, the charity will help you, so ask if they can.
 If you are raising money on private property (e.g. on the underground or in a supermarket) you must ask the company/owners directly for permission.
 For more information on this please contact the Societies & Media Manager, Carl, on [email protected]